Sottti/Material-Design-Nav-Drawer/README.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/83259317/Images/MD%20Nav%20Drawer.png)

-This articles were written before the [Android Design Support Library](http://goo.gl/GgLTjB) came out.
+These articles were written before the [Android Design Support Library](http://goo.gl/GgLTjB) came out.
 Using that Google library is the way to go.